-- Has a positive and safe environment for teaching and learning which promotes positive relationships of mutual respect and support among students, parents and staff - This is achieved through the school culture, policies, structures and support systems across the school - Has a climate that encourages and reinforces good behaviour This is achieved through a whole-school approach which promotes good behaviour inside and outside the classes and models good behaviour everyday - Ensures that the standard of behaviour expected in KCS is communicated to all involved so that everyone understands how to behave, has the skills to behave well and knows the impact of both good and inappropriate behaviour
+- Has a safe environment for teaching and learning where positive relationships of mutual respect and support among students, parents and staff are promoted.
+The aim of the school culture, policies, structures and support systems is to make this happen. - Has a climate that encourages and reinforces good behaviour This is achieved through a whole-school approach which promotes good behaviour inside and outside the classes. - That the standard of behaviour expected in KCS is communicated to all involved so that everyone understands how to behave, has the skills to behave well and knows the impact of both good and inappropriate behaviour.

 This is achieved through the regular teaching of the expected behaviour in curricular and co-curricular material and in the provision of a fair and consistent system of Rewards for Good Behaviour and Responses to Inappropriate Behaviour.
 Expectations of behaviour are communicated through the school journal, in class, during induction and are displayed throughout the school.
 All parents/guardians receive a copy of the Code which they are expected to read and sign on an annual basis.
-Adherence to the Admissions Policy and the Code of Behaviour is a condition of enrolment in KCS.
+Adherence to the admissions Policy and the Code of Behaviour is a condition of Enrolment in KCS.